djeada/Linux-Notes/notes/shells_and_bash_configuration.md

 ## Shells
-In Unix, shells are the programs that run on the command line.
-They are the programs that you use to execute commands.
+In Unix, shells are the programs that user input and translate it to the OS commands.
+Whenever you open the terminal there is a shell repsonsible for the communication.

+        user input -> shell -> kernel -> hardware

 Most common shells include: `bash`, `zsh`, `ksh`, `tcsh` and `sh`.
+`Bash` is the default shell on most distributions.

-In /etc/shells you can find a list of all the shells that are available on your system.
-The file contents should look like this:
+In `/etc/shells` you can find a list of all the shells that are available on your system.
+After executing `cat /etc/shells` the output should look like this:

 ```
 /bin/bash